 Why Does Fresh Content Matter So Much?

 Content that’s new and original plays several different roles on your website or blog.
 There’s the fact that adding new, optimized content greatly improves your website’s visibility in search engine results.
-It’s also obvious that giving visitors new relevant content to read means they’ll be more likely to swing by and check on your website occasionally.
+New relevant content to read means they’ll be more likely to swing by and check on your website occasionally.

 But fresh content does something more.
 When you regularly publish high-quality content to your website, you’re signaling that it is alive, well, and thriving.
 Lots of activity is always better than no activity.
 A website that is tended to regularly will appear much more trustworthy than a website whose owners visit it once a month.
 Plus, regular and relatively frequent content updates will work very well with your social media marketing strategy.